WhatIsSeminar/whatisseminar.github.io/talkinformation.md

 -Choose "What is..." or "What are..." depending on grammatical number of what comes next.
 Just erase the one that does not belong there.
 -Title
 	+Title should go in the place of "whatever the talk is about" (without the particle "What is/are" of the beginning which is already included in a fancy form).
 	+One should avoid capitalization in the title.
-If this is an old talk, one should make sure that the title in the talks lists in "talks.html" is not capitalized at all.
+Please make sure that the title in the talks lists in "talks.html" is not capitalized at all.
 -Speaker
 	+Complete name of the speaker where "Speaker" is.
 	+Institution of the speaker where "University Berlin" is.
 Use "FU/HU/TU Berlin" instead of just "FU/HU/TU".